 Replacement Cost should put you back into the same or similar financial position that you were in before the loss.
 Actual Cash Value will cost you more than what your policy provides to get back to where you were.
 Unfortunately, most people do not replace most items, leaving them at a loss but Virani Law advocates for alternative solutions to help families obtain more funds in hand.

 More Information About Personal Property Coverage

 Personal Property / Contents coverage helps your family put the pieces back together after a fire.
 The coverage allows your family to replace their clothing, furniture, entertainment, and other valuables without having to pay out of pocket or go into debt.
 For more information about replacement costs, you can check out our resources centre or give us a call.
 There, you can find information about Actual Cash Value coverage vs. Guaranteed Replacement Cost coverage, tips for creating a Schedule of Loss and submitting it to the insurance adjuster, and how to resolve disputes with the insurance adjuster about your belongings.

-Call Virani Law if you are having a dispute with the insurance company over Personal Property coverage or they are attempting an expensive restoration of contents that you do not want or need.
-You have rights as the policyholder, and you may be entitled to take a cash settlement rather than pay the cost of restoration.
-Work with a home insurance lawyer if you have questions about the negotiation of your home insurance settlement.
+If you are having a dispute with the insurance company over Personal Property coverage or they are attempting an expensive restoration of contents that you do not want or need, you may want help with your claim.
+You have rights as the policyholder, and you may want to request a cash settlement to replace your belongings rather than pay the cost of restoration.
+Work with a home insurance lawyer if you have questions about home insurance.
 Get in touch with us today.